 What is the Lowest Rank in Rocket League?

 The lowest Rocket League rank is more complicated than you may think, as it really depends on who you ask.
 In general, though, it can be defined as the following: the lowest rank in Rocket League is Bronze I. Let us explain this, though, because many might think that Unranked is the truly lowest MMR you can have.

 Unranked is considered by some to not actually be a “true” Rocket League rank, as this is your label before you have reached the tenth rank in whichever competitive season you’re playing, and completed your ten placement matches.
 You can actually have a high MMR but be in Unranked because you haven’t completed those placement matches.
-Once you have completed these steps and your skill level has placed you in a competitive Rocket League rank, the lowest that it can assign you is as a Bronze I player.
+Once you have completed these steps and your skill level has placed you in a competitive Rocket League rank, the lowest that it can buttign you is as a Bronze I player.
 The TL;DR of it all, though, is that Unranked is technically not a rank, making Bronze I the truly lowest Rocket League rank.

 What is the lowest MMR in Rocket League?

 As MMR can reach deep into the negatives, there is no real way of knowing exactly what the lowest MMR possible is in Rocket League.
-It could very much be that players who continuously smerf and lose games continue to go down that rabbit hole to seemingly impossible depths.
+It could very much be that players who continuously smurf and lose games continue to go down that rabbit hole to seemingly impossible depths.

 The lowest Rocket League MMR we found was -200 MMR, but people claimed they already saw less (in the -700 region)

 How Much Rocket League MMR Does Bronze I Require?